goetz-markgraf/gamma-library/LEARN_GAMMA.md

 # Built-in functions

-These are the functions currenty built in into _gamma_:
+These are the functions currently built in into _gamma_:

-* is-boolean? obj – checks if &lt;obj&gt; is of type boolean
+* is-boolean? obj – checks if [obj] is of type boolean
-* is-list? obj – checks if &lt;obj&gt; is of type list
+* is-list? obj – checks if [obj] is of type list
-* is-float? obj – checks if &lt;obj&gt; is of type float
+* is-float? obj – checks if [obj] is of type float
-* is-integer? obj – checks if &lt;obj&gt; is of type integer
+* is-integer? obj – checks if [obj] is of type integer
-* is-string? obj – checks if &lt;obj&gt; is of type string
+* is-string? obj – checks if [obj] is of type string
-* is-function? obj – checks if &lt;obj&gt; is of type function
+* is-function? obj – checks if [obj] is of type function
-* is-record? obj – checks if &lt;obj&gt; is of type record
+* is-record? obj – checks if [obj] is of type record
-* is-property? obj – checks if &lt;obj&gt; is of type property
+* is-property? obj – checks if [obj] is of type property
-* is-void? obj – checks if &lt;obj&gt; is of type void
+* is-void? obj – checks if [obj] is of type void
-* is-module? obj – checks if &lt;obj&gt; is of type module
+* is-module? obj – checks if [obj] is of type module
-* can-be-used-as-boolean? obj – checks if &lt;obj&gt; can be used as a type boolean
+* can-be-used-as-boolean? obj – checks if [obj] can be used as a type boolean
-* can-be-used-as-list? obj – checks if &lt;obj&gt; can be used as a type list
+* can-be-used-as-list? obj – checks if [obj] can be used as a type list
-* can-be-used-as-float? obj – checks if &lt;obj&gt; can be used as a type float
+* can-be-used-as-float? obj – checks if [obj] can be used as a type float
-* can-be-used-as-integer? obj – checks if &lt;obj&gt; can be used as a type integer
+* can-be-used-as-integer? obj – checks if [obj] can be used as a type integer
-* can-be-used-as-string? obj – checks if &lt;obj&gt; can be used as a type string
+* can-be-used-as-string? obj – checks if [obj] can be used as a type string
-* can-be-used-as-function? obj – checks if &lt;obj&gt; can be used as a type function
+* can-be-used-as-function? obj – checks if [obj] can be used as a type function
-* can-be-used-as-record? obj – checks if &lt;obj&gt; can be used as a type record
+* can-be-used-as-record? obj – checks if [obj] can be used as a type record
-* can-be-used-as-property? obj – checks if &lt;obj&gt; can be used as a type property
+* can-be-used-as-property? obj – checks if [obj] can be used as a type property
-* can-be-used-as-void? obj – checks if &lt;obj&gt; can be used as a type void
+* can-be-used-as-void? obj – checks if [obj] can be used as a type void
-* can-be-used-as-module? obj – checks if &lt;obj&gt; can be used as a type module
+* can-be-used-as-module? obj – checks if [obj] can be used as a type module
+* to-boolean obj – converts [obj] to type boolean
+* to-list obj – converts [obj] to type list
+* to-float obj – converts [obj] to type float
+* to-integer obj – converts [obj] to type integer
+* to-string obj – converts [obj] to type string
+* to-function obj – converts [obj] to type function
+* to-record obj – converts [obj] to type record
+* to-property obj – converts [obj] to type property
+* to-void obj – converts [obj] to type void
+* to-module obj – converts [obj] to type module
-* v |&gt; f – calls &lt;function&gt; with &lt;value&gt; as parameter
+* v |> f – calls [function] with [value] as parameter
-* v ▷ f – calls &lt;function&gt; with &lt;value&gt; as parameter
+* v ▷ f – calls [function] with [value] as parameter
-* v ⊳ f – calls &lt;function&gt; with &lt;value&gt; as parameter
+* v ⊳ f – calls [function] with [value] as parameter
 * debug - evaluates the DebugValue for debug purposes
 * break - evaluates the DebugValue for debug purposes
 * print value – prints a value to standard out
 * print* value – prints a value to standard out without a newline at the end
-* read-lines filename – reads the content of &lt;filename&gt; as a list of strings
+* read-lines filename – reads the content of [filename] as a list of strings
-* split string – splits a string separated by blank into a list of strings
+* split string – splits a [string] separated by blank into a list of strings
-* split-by separator string – splits a string separated by &lt;separator&gt; into a list of strings
+* split-by separator string – splits a [string] separated by [separator] into a list of strings
-* join list – joins all elements of &lt;list&gt; together as one string, seperated by a blank
+* join list – joins all elements of [list] together as one string, seperated by a blank
-* join-by string list – joins all elements of &lt;list&gt; together as one string, seperated by &lt;string&gt;
+* join-by string list – joins all elements of [list] together as one string, seperated by [string]
 * a + b – adds two number values
-* a - b – subtract &lt;b&gt; from &lt;a&gt;
+* a - b – subtract [a] from [a]
 * a * b – multiplies two number values
 * a × b – multiplies two number values
-* a / b – divides &lt;a&gt; by &lt;b&gt;
+* a / b – divides [a] by [a]
-* a ÷ b – divides &lt;a&gt; by &lt;b&gt;
+* a ÷ b – divides [a] by [a]
-* a ^ b – raise &lt;a&gt; to the &lt;b&gt;th power
+* a ^ b – raise [a] to the [a]th power
 * neg a – return the negative of a number
 * min list – returns the smallest number
 * max list – returns the largest number